Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Introduction

+\para{Outline of Theorems \ref{theorem:classification} and \ref{theorem:moncomp}} The proofs of Theorems \ref{theorem:classification} and \ref{theorem:moncomp} in turn essentially follow those of their counterparts \cite[Theorems 1.1 and 1.2]{Calderon_strata}.
+To prove Theorem \ref{theorem:moncomp}, we construct in Section \ref{subsection:prototype} a square--tiled surface in each component of each stratum that has a set of cylinders in correspondence with the Dehn twist generators described in Theorem \ref{theorem:genset}.
+Each such cylinder gives rise to a Dehn twist in $\mathcal G({ \mathcal H})$ (Lemma \ref{lemma:cyltwist}), so Theorem \ref{theorem:genset} implies that this collection of Dehn twists causes $\mathcal G({ \mathcal H})$ to be ``as large as possible,'' leading to the monodromy computation of Theorem \ref{theorem:moncomp}.
+Theorem \ref{theorem:classification} then follows as a corollary via the basic theory of covering spaces and the orbit-stabilizer theorem (Proposition \ref{prop:monstab}).

 \para{Acknowledgements} The authors would like to thank Paul Apisa for suggesting that Theorem \ref{theorem:classification} should lead to Corollary \ref{corollary:cylchar}.
-They would also like to acknowledge Ursula Hamenst\"adt and Curt McMullen for comments on a preliminary draft.
+They would also like to acknowledge Ursula Hamenst\"adt and Curt McMullen for comments on a preliminary draft, as well as multiple anonymous referees whose close reading and helpful suggestions greatly contributed to the presentation of this paper.
+Finally, they thank Dick Hain for his interest in the project and a productive correspondence.